 Naral followed his gaze to the region out the viewscreen and didn’t answer, her eyes crinkling with profound sadness.
 Odo wondered if she had been back here since the event.
 She looked as though she’d never seen the devastation here before.

 “Who was responsible for this?”
 Odo murmured.

 “The Klingons, if you must know.”

-"Ah."
+“Ah.”
 Odo nodded.
-"Yes, Miro mentioned they were at odds with the Federation these days…"
+“Yes, I heard something about them being at odds with the Federation these days…”